Basic Troubleshooting Tips

 -

-NetworkManager.service - Information about network items of all sorts
+- Information about network items of all sorts -

 Gathering Configs

 It is often needed to gather certain configuration details.
 Use the Cockpit Console or the SSH/CLI interface.
-People asking for information will likely provide the file needed in the request.
-However here are some easy ways to get the data requested:
+People asking for information will likely provide the filename needed in their request.
+However, here are some easy ways to get the data requested:

 -